 So it can be worth checking whether the connections in Minffordd will be convenient; though some of the most wonderful views on the Ffestiniog Railway are those which can be seen between Porthmadog and Minffordd.

-And/or take the train to Porthmadog in order to connect with the West Highland Railway.
+And/or take the train to Porthmadog in order to connect with the Welsh Highland Railway.

 Though on Mondays to Thursdays it's possible to set off from Machynlleth to make a return trip to Beddgelert, on the Glaslyn Venturer service.